al3xx5/al3xx5/README.md

 <a href="https://www.linkedin.com/in/alexrodriguez2006/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an IT professional and Cybersecurity student with a passion for solving complex technical challenges.
+I am a Cybersecurity student with a passion for solving complex technical challenges.
 Currently applying my foundational skills as a PC Technician, I am actively pursuing the CompTIA Security+ certification, with the ultimate objective of becoming a Security Operations Center (SOC) Analyst.
 Beyond core infrastructure and security, I am highly engaged in exploring artificial intelligence and machine learning.
 Recognizing the rapid integration of AI into modern systems, I am committed to understanding its operational impact and harnessing its capabilities within the evolving tech landscape.
 I believe understanding their mechanics is imperative for any forward-looking technology professional.

 # Projects
 | Description                                         | Link         |